Zaid-Ajaj/tabula-rasa/README.md

 cd tabula-rasa
 ./build.sh Watch
 ```
-This will start the build and create the [LiteDb](https://github.com/Zaid-Ajaj/LiteDB.FSharp) (single file) database for the first time if it does not already exists.
+This will start the build and create the [LiteDb](https://github.com/Zaid-Ajaj/LiteDB.FSharp) (single file) database for the first time if it does not already exist.
 The database will be in the application data directory of your OS under the `TabulaRasa` directory with name `tabula-rasa.db` along with the newly generated secret key used for generating secure Json web tokens.

 When the build finishes, you can navigate to `http://localhost:8090` to start using the application.
 Once you make changes to either server or client, it will automatically re-compile the app.